 Unfortunately, there were other people and right after I got there, I spoke with the guy at the bar and asked for a tea.
-That moment was really weird because he was looking at me like I’ve got no square on my forehead.
+That moment was really interesting because he was looking at me like I’ve got no square on my forehead.
 His look was perfectly normal.
 Totally opposed to what I was expecting.

 As I said, inside that tavern-like place were other people and I was feeling like they were all judging me but maybe it was all in my head.

 The funniest thing happened when the second blogger arrived.
 When she got closer to me and saw the square on my forehead, she started laughing and asked me if I’d gone crazy.